-Common clinical features in adults include epigastric and retrosternal burning sensations (heartburn or pyrosis), odynophagia, regurgitation leaving an acidic taste in the mouth, waterbrash (increased salivation), enamel erosions, and a chronic dry cough 1.
+Common clinical features in adults include epigastric and retrosternal burning sensations (heartburn or pyrosis), dysphagia, odynophagia, regurgitation leaving an acidic taste in the mouth, postural regurgitation (usually in the supine position), waterbrash (increased salivation), enamel erosions, and a chronic dry cough 1,9.
 Symptoms are particularly pronounced during the night 1.

 In pediatrics, the presentation is often non-specific, with vomiting, upper and lower respiratory symptoms, irritability, aversion to food, and failure to thrive 2.
 A minority of pediatric patients with GERD (<1%) will additionally have spasmodic torticollis and dystonia, a constellation of symptoms known as Sandifer syndrome 3.